Sauces

 • 1/2 cup dried tomato, soaked in water or olive oil

-• 1 tsp smoked paprika powder (optional)
+• 1 teaspoon smoked paprika powder (optional)

 Instructions